anyaharter97/notes/git.md

 * `git pull` pulls all changes down including newly created remote branches
 * `git pull origin <remote-branch>` pulls down all changes from that branch
 * `git pull origin master` pulls down only changes from the master branch
+* `git pull /path/to/.git <branchname>` pulls changes to the branch specified from a .git file

 #### `rebase`
 * `git rebase -i HEAD~3` allows you to rebase the top 3 commits